addok/addok/docs/api.md

 - **encoding** (optional): encoding of the file (you can also specify a `charset` in the file mimetype), such as 'utf-8' or 'iso-8859-1'
 - **delimiter** (optional): CSV delimiter
+- every filter that has been declared in the [config](config.md) is available as parameter, and you must give the column name to use as value; for example, if you want to filter by 'postcode' and you have a column 'code postal' containing the post code of each row, you will pass `postcode=code postal` and every row will be filtered according to the value of 'code postal' column